Marek-Chalabis/Education_App/README.md

 ## TODO

 - ~~fix bug: new line in answer is missing~~
 - ~~add possibility to upload question in JSON format~~
 - add validation for txt and json files
 - change paths and tests for BONUS files
 - add other readme with instructions for format text file
-- reformat css maybe change to SASS
+- ~~reformat css maybe change to SASS~~
+- ~~implement switch for theme~~
 - implement full server side in Django
 - implement users login/logout
-- create settings for CSS like "color mode" / if category of question should be displayed
+- create settings for category of question if it should be displayed
 - save user preferences in D

 ## Contact